apatelcs/CMSC388Z-Final-Project/Project_Milestone_1.md

 * Top level function declarations and function calls

 We also do not yet have a runtime system for our programming language.
 We will begin by using the runtime system from CMSC430, which is written in C. We will simply copy over the runtime system and make any minor changes to accept the output of our compiler.
 However, one of our advanced goals is to create a runtime system using Rust, so if time permits, we will replicate the C code in Rust.

+## Unexpected obstacles
+---

+## Which goal we expect to meet
+---

+## Link to project repository
+---
+Our project repository can be found here: https://github.com/apatelcs/CMSC388Z-Final-Project